LandEcosystems/Sindbad/docs/src/pages/code/overview.md

 #### Modeling Modules
 - **Simulation**: Provides the Terrestrial Ecosystem Model framework and its execution, and manages experiment setup, configuration, and simulations.
 - **MachineLearning**: Integrates machine learning capabilities for model training and analysis.
-- **Optimization**: Provides methods for parameter optimization and model calibration.
+- **ParameterOptimization**: Provides methods for parameter optimization and model calibration.

 #### Utility Modules
 - **DataLoaders**: Handles all data-related operations including input/output, data processing, and management.
-- **SetupSimulation**: Contains configuration tools for SINDBAD info.
+- **Setup**: Contains configuration tools for SINDBAD info.
 - **Visualization**: Offers tools and helpers for data visualization and plotting.